nuclear-treestump/pylock-dependency-lockfile/README.md

 ## [Telemetry](#telemetry)
-PyDepGuard does not emit telemetry, ever.
+PyDepGuard does not emit telemetry to me, ever.
 I have a very strong view on privacy and want to give my users the respect they deserve.

 For full transparency, here's what I have access to as a dev:
 1. I can see who stars my repo.
 It makes me feel special 💟